dapanas/searchads_api/README.md

 This is an updated version of the Phiture's searchads_api client.
 New features include:
 - Update cryptography library to compile on M1 machines.
+- Add support for get Ads reports by date

 ### Installation